norswap/autumn/doc/B2-context-sensitive-parsing.md

 outcome — most notably [`Longest`].

 Undoing side-effects when backtracking is done automatically by [`Parser#parse`].
-However, custom parsers may also manipulate the log, refer to the javadoc of the various methods in [`Log`].
+However, custom parsers may also manipulate the log.
+For more information, refer to the Javadoc of the various methods in [`Log`].

 A word on nomeclature.
 We mostly talked about mutating parse state.
 This is in fact what we call *the context*.
 In general, I'll indiscriminately use *context* or *parse state* to refer to the